 One of the main reasons people splash out on a new console is that the old console is rendered useless as it cannot play the latest games.
 Microsoft has confirmed that with Forward Compatability, you’ll be able to play the latest Xbox games, including the delayed Halo Infinite, on both the Xbox One and Series X.

-With the new Project xCloud streaming service launching in September, you may find the Xbox consoles to be redundant, instead opting to play all the latest games on your PC or mobile.
+With the new Project xCloud streaming service now available, you may find the Xbox consoles to be redundant, instead opting to play all the latest games on your PC or mobile.

 While the choice is ultimately yours, we’d recommend holding onto the Xbox One as a second home console, perhaps placed in a different room, just in case you fancy a change of scenery.

 Should you trade-in your Xbox One for an Xbox Series S?

 The Series S, with a price point of just $299/£249, seems like a perfect choice for anyone wanting to make the shift to next-gen without breaking the bank.

 Games on the Series S will see a significant upgrade compared to the Xbox One, making use of the powerful next-gen architecture found in the Xbox Series X. While it won’t be as powerful as the Series X in terms of raw specs, this is reflected in the significantly lower price.